microsoft/onnxruntime-inference-examples/python/models/mistral/README.md

 # Mistral 7B v0.1 Inference Benchmarking

-This demo will show how to run Inference benchmark for comparing ONNX Runtime with Torch Eager mode and Torch compile.
+This demo will show how to run Inference benchmark for comparing ONNX Runtime, Torch Eager mode and Torch compile using Mistral 7B model.

 ## Background